TFEL provides a python module called mfront

 generated library.link_libraries

-: list of libraries to be linked to to
+: list of libraries to be linked to the

 : dependency of the library with respect to other